Male Breast Reduction

 Gynecomastia can be caused by excess glandular tissue or excess fat.
 Most men present with a combination of both excess fat and glandular tissue, in some unique proportion.
 This condition is called Male EBT™, or Male Excess Breast Tissue.
 If you have had little-to-no success achieving a flatter, firmer chest with diet and exercise, it is likely that Male EBT™ is to blame—losing weight cannot influence excess glandular tissue.
 And, in many cases, weight loss does not achieve the level of fat reduction in the chest that a man would like to see.

-If you think you have Male EBT™, male breast reduction surgery is a safe, effective option to help you achieve a flatter, more masculine chest and feel more confident in your appearance.
+If you think you have gynecomastia, male breast reduction surgery with a qualified surgeon is a safe, effective option to help you achieve a flatter, more masculine chest and feel more confident in your appearance.

 Dr. Branman talks gynecomastia on KATV